 - Check which version of Node.js is running by entering the following:

 Setting the default version of Node.js

-After installing a new version of Node.js, your current Shell session will use it.
-However, if you log out and log back in, it will revert to the default version.
-To set the new version as your default version, run the following command.
+After installing a new version of Node.js, your current Shell session should use it automatically when you log back in.
+If you notice that the version is not correct, you may need to review the .bash_profile instructions above.
+You could also set the new version as your default version by running the following command.

 Make sure to change the version number to the version you've installed.
-This example uses v12.18.3.
+This example uses v12.22.7.